Teaching to Connect

 What Beyond Ecophobia suggests is simple but powerful.
 Children need time to bond with nature in their own backyard, schoolyard, or local green space before we ask them to solve the world’s environmental crises.
 By giving kids opportunities to explore, play, observe, and just be outside, we build a foundation of empathy, curiosity, and confidence.
 This creates a healthy relationship with the natural world that is rooted in wonder.

 What resonates with me is that this way of teaching doesn’t ignore environmental challenges, but instead shifts the starting point of the conversation.
 When students form an emotional connection with the natural world, they are more invested, more curious, and more confident that their actions matter.
+This reading shifted my thinking because I realized that I had previously associated environmental education with teaching problems first, as that’s how I was taught, rather than building connection.
+It made me reconsider how important it is to start with positive, meaningful experiences before introducing more complex global issues.
+This can help students feel more confident and less overwhelmed when learning about environmental issues, because they are starting from a place of familiarity and connection rather than fear.

 Reflection: What This Means for My Future Classroom

 Reading Beyond Ecophobia, makes me rethink the role of science in my future classroom.
 I want to create learning experiences that start with wonder.
 I imagine lessons where students spend time outside observing life cycles, mapping their schoolyard, tracking weather patterns, or simply sitting quietly to notice birds and insects.
 I want to build a classroom culture where science isn’t just about facts and problems, it’s about relationship, curiosity, and care.
 Instead of introducing climate change with charts and warnings on the first day, I see the value in first allowing students to connect with the natural world around them, to form their own questions, and to grow their own sense of responsibility.
 I believe that science education can truly inspire students to flourish, not just learn.
+If students learn to love the natural world first, they will be far more likely to protect it later.

 Resources: